Posts

 Image

 The Welsh countryside is so beautiful.
-The rain has been falling but we had many opportunities to get out and about.
-The Hamlet of Skenfrith The bridge at the entrance to Skenfrith I have been playing with new photo software so some of the photos might have my amateurish artistic flair coming through We've been spoilt with two castle ruins six miles apart .
+The rain has been falling, but we've had many opportunities to get out and about.
+The hamlet of Skenfrith.
+The bridge at the entrance to Skenfrith.
+I have been playing with new photo software so bear with my amateurish artistic flair.
+We've been spoilt with two castle ruins six miles apart. .
 Taking Pippin for a walk down the road from our stay.
-Next door's ex Vicarage The Skenfrith Castle is 100 metres from our stay.
-Amazing how thick these walls are The nearby church A building with what's left of a water wheel used in an old granary.
+Next door's ex-vicarage.
+The Skenfrith Castle is 100 metres from our accommodation.
+Amazing how thick these walls are.
+The nearby church.
+A building with what's left of a water wheel used in an old granary.
 The river is only 20 metres away.
 We were given this map by the owners.
 One can have custom-made maps done, apparently.
 Complete with spelling errors.
-The White Castle - 6 Miles from our stay One of the few castles that still have a moat.
-The stones on the courtyard grounds are remnants of the foundations of a bakery, ironmongery, fresh food stall etc. One of the passagew...
+The White Castle - 6 Miles from the house.
+One of the few castles that still have a moat.
+The stones on the courtyard grounds are remnants of the foundations of a bakery, ironmongery, fresh food stall etc. One of the passageways.
+One of ...